rramiachraf/static/README.md

 - Culpa qui officia deserunt mollit
 ```

-* You must specify a date with this exact format or `static` won't be able to parse it
+* You must specify a date with the format `DD/MM/YYYY HH:MM` or `static` won't be able to parse it.
-* You must leave an empty new line between the date and the markdown content.
 * You can name your post files anything, just make sure they end with `.md`.
-* static will generate a slug from the title you provide in the title (first line).
+* static will generate a slug from the title you provide in the title.

-After following all the necessary steps, you could simply just run `static build`, static will go through the files and generate the `/dist` folder with all the necessary files to host your blog.
+After following all the necessary steps, you could simply just run `static`, static will go through the files and generate the `./dist` folder with all the necessary files to host your blog.

 ## Flags
 ```